duckietown/docs-AIDO/book/AIDO/30_task_embodied/04_baselines.md

-# Baselines {#embodied-baselines status=ready}
+# Baselines for `aido1_lf1` {#embodied-baselines status=ready}

 assigned: Breandan

-First thing first, we invite you to run our baselines.
+We have prepared for you several baselines you can try.

 ## The "Random Motion" Baseline {#baseline-random_motion status=draft}

-We have prepared for you several baselines you can try.
+TODO: to write

 ## The TensorFlow Baseline {#baseline-tensorflow status=draft}

-Describe learning with tensorflow here.
+TODO: Describe learning with tensorflow here.

 ### Learning